loraxgirl/liri-bot/README.md

+# Liri-Bot
-# Liri-Bot - created by Krista Clarke (github - loraxgirl)
+## <span style="color:blue">created by Krista Clarke (github - loraxgirl)</span> ##
 Language Interpretation and Recognition Interface

 ## Assignment Details
-Week 09 Homework - Tasked with the problem of creating a LIRI-Bot.
+UCLA Full-stack Web Development Bootcamp - Week 09 Homework - Tasked with the problem of creating a LIRI-Bot.
 Similar to Apple's SIRI, Speech Interpretation and Recognition Interface.
 LIRI take commands via the command line, rather than using voice recognition to interpret the data.

-** LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies. **
+**LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.**

 ## Commands